-Sales Account receivables
+Sales Accou nts receivable

-% as of the
+% of the % as of the

-% of the account's

-company's ending
+company's account's

-Amount net sales Amount balance
+Amount net sales Amount ending balance

-Goods sold to \$14,474 0.79% \$5,284 2.43%
+Goods sold to XIAMEN DAILY \$13,283 0.63% \$5,215 2.37%

-XIAMEN DAILY PLUS

-BEVERAGE
+PLUS BEVERAGE

 MANAGEMENT CO., LTD.

 - c.
 Gains and loss on the transaction of property: None. - d.
 Ending balance and purpose of endorsement guarantees or collateral: None. - e.
 Ending balance, maximum limit, interest rates range and current interest amount of financing: None. - f.
-Other investments that have significant impact on current profit or financial condition, such as the services provided or received: None. - (4) Major shareholder information:
+Other investments that have significant impact on current profit or financial condition, such as the services provided or received: None.

+(4) Major shareholder information